Society of Yeager Scholars: General information

-The scholarship was established to elevate the quality of academics at Marshall University and to honor Yeager, a local native who did not have the opportunity to attend college (see The Right Stuff).
+The scholarship was established to elevate the quality of academics at Marshall University and to honor Yeager, a local native who did not have the opportunity to attend college.

 The Society of Yeager Scholars is a part of the Marshall University Honors College.
 Academic policy for the Yeager Scholars program is guided by a steering committee composed of university faculty.
 The chair of the steering committee and the dean of the Honors College have a role in developing the curriculum, administering the budget, coordinating the international aspects of the program, and recruiting and advising of the scholars.

 A board of directors, which includes politicians, business leaders, and former students, has been established to advise on policy, to promote the society, to assist in recruiting students, and to be active in fundraising.
 Permanent members of the board of directors are the president of Marshall University as well as the vice-president for academic affairs and the vice-president for institutional advancement of the university.
 The Governor of West Virginia is an ex-officio member of the board.

 Funding for the Society of Yeager Scholars comes primarily from private money.
 An endowment in excess of $9.2 million supports the Yeager Scholars and is administered through the Marshall University Foundation.